 The Waiver Plan of Service (POS) is developed by the waiver case manager and is based on assessed participant needs as well as participant choices and personal goals.

-As the core standardized assessment requirement of the Balancing Incentives Program, the Mayo Portland Adaptability Inventory (MPAI) and the Agitated Behavior Scale (ABS) have been implemented with Maryland's Brain Injury waiver in order to assess participant's needs, assist with determining eligibility, and drive service planning.
-This assessment is completed during the application process and annually during the re-determination of eligibility.
+As the core standardized assessment requirement of the Balancing Incentives Program, the Mayo Portland Adaptability Inventory (MPAI) and the Agitated Behavior Scale (ABS) have been implemented with Maryland's Brain Injury waiver to assess participant's needs, assist with determining eligibility, and drive service planning.
+This assessment is completed during the application process and annually during the redetermination of eligibility.

-The POS is developed by the waiver case manger.
-It The POS is one of several modules within the Long Term Services and Supports Tracking System (LTSSMaryland).
+The POS is one of several modules within the Long Term Services and Supports Tracking System (LTSSMaryland).
 The POS reflects the participant's strengths, assessed health and safety risks, risk management plan, personal goals, waiver providers, waiver and state plan services, frequency of services and associated costs.
 These are required fields within LTSSMaryland.
 A POS cannot be submitted without these required fields.
-Plans are submitted to the waiver program administrator ion for approval through LTSSMaryland.
+Plans are submitted to the waiver program administrator for approval through LTSSMaryland.